Algorant/obsidian_backup/MV/Work/Medtronic/Projects/Socket Tracing/Socket Tracing.md

 		- Other useful metrics
 		- How to update?
 			- replace sedation percentages, with total consumables, then when you hover you will see direct consumables vs philips consumables
+			-
+- standalone = any hardware where
+- targeting list
+	- anything over 110%
+	- monthly socket utilization: anything over 100 is unreliable
+		- can go to anything over 50 even if needed
+	- See what customer amounts are after that